shahed-musallm/Week2-DataExtractor/README.md

 📌 Overview
 This project is written in Kotlin and demonstrates how to extract values from a configuration text that contains different keys and values.
-For example:
+Example configuration text:
 userid, user-123; role admin
 authToken   token-xyz-789
 environment : productionc; expiry: 1672531199

 The program searches for a given key (such as role or authToken) and returns the associated value, or null if the key is not found.